bcgov/geodock/README.md

 ```

 ## Running
 Geoserver comes with an *admin* account, password *geoserver*.
-You can change this automatically by creating a file *.env* and putting in the following:
+You can change this automatically by creating a file *.env/local.sh* and putting in the following:
 ```bash
 ADMIN_PASS=new_password
 ```